 - Food prep and delivery stations, especially lunch line/salad bar delivery methods are germ hotspots, so ensure the surfaces are routinely disinfected with a safe, biodegradable product.

-- Encourage proper hand-washing for occupants prior to eating, and for all food preparation staff to avoid the transfer of germs.
+- Encourage proper hand-washing for occupants before eating, and for all food preparation staff to avoid the transfer of germs.

 Direct access to natural lighting has been shown to have positive impacts on student and occupant health and performance, as well as combating potentially problematic mental health issues, such as depression.

-Additionally, lighting is a key component of our circadian rhythms which, according to the National Institute of General Medical Sciences;
+Additionally, lighting is a critical component of our circadian rhythms which, according to the National Institute of General Medical Sciences;

 [sic]...influence sleep-wake cycles, hormone release, body temperature, and other important bodily functions.